SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

     devtools::install_github("richfitz/storr")
     devtools::install_github("richfitz/remake")

-You should now be ready to build the project.
+You should now be ready to build the project document

-## Building the project
+## Building the project document

 First, fetch the source code (if you don't already have it)